cheshire-cat-ai/browser-extension/README.md

-# Cheshire Cat Chrome Extension
+# Cheshire Cat Browser Extension

-This is the Chrome extension to integrate the [Cheshire Cat](https://github.com/cheshire-cat-ai/core).
+This is the Browser extension to integrate the [Cheshire Cat](https://github.com/cheshire-cat-ai/core).